Contents

 Imagine you’re building a complex application with several layers: a presentation layer for user interactions, a domain layer for business rules, and a data layer for managing data.
 One common pitfall developers face is confusing data flow direction with dependency direction, often assuming they must be the same.
 But here’s a crucial question: Can dependency direction differ from data flow direction?
 Yes, it can, and knowing how is vital for creating a robust architecture.

-Defining Stability
+Defining stability

 To understand this better, let’s delve into the concept of stability.
 In his book “Clean Architecture: A Craftsman’s Guide to Software Structure and Design,” Uncle Bob defines stability as follows: